abcd567a/readsb-archlinux/README.md

 - foo.install
 - README.md

-Give command `makepkg -si `

-Above command will run the PKGBUILD script which will:
+The command `makepkg -si ` will run the PKGBUILD script which will:

 1. Check for conflicts with existing other versions of dump1090
 2. Check Build tools needed (git, make, gcc, pkgconf, binutils, and fakeroot), and will offer to install missing tools [Yes/no].